Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-thunderbird.rst

 Thunderbird 78.3 and newer
 --------------------------

-At the moment Thunderbird’s 78 support for the OpenPGP emails is not easy to set up.
-See `Thunderbird’s documentation <https://wiki.mozilla.org/Thunderbird:OpenPGP:Smartcards>`__ for details.
+At the moment Thunderbird's 78 support for the OpenPGP emails is not easy to set up.
+See `Thunderbird's documentation <https://wiki.mozilla.org/Thunderbird:OpenPGP:Smartcards>`__ for details.
 Here is a `comprehensive German guide <https://decatec.de/it/thunderbird-78-pgp-verschluesselung-mit-dem-nitrokey-storage/>`__.

 Troubleshooting
 ###############

 Error message: ``The configured key ID '4BA0183FCBA844A7' cannot be found on your keyring``

-- Make sure that the public key is imported to the Thunderbird’s manager and
+- Make sure that the public key is imported to the Thunderbird's manager and
 - The key ID does not contain any whitespace, and consists of 16 characters from range 0-9 A-F
 - you have GPA or Kleopatra software installed.